lbrayner/vim-rzip/README.md

 # Appendix

+On Unix just install zip and unzip packages.

 You can get the *unzip.exe* binary for Windows [here](http://www.stahlworks.com/dev/index.php?tool=zipunzip).

 A zip-compatible program need only implement the **-u** (*update*) command line switch.